LBoorman1/tech242-AWS-linux/Day1/WhatIsCloud.md

 - community cloud - several organisations

 ## Cloud services
- - infrastructre as a service
+ - infrastructre as a service - allows for customisation at the operating system level.
  - platform as a service
  - software as a service
  - function as a service